 B. TO WHOM ADDRESSED

-The nature of this letter suggests that it was written as a general letter to the churches of Asia Minor.
+The nature of this letter suggests that it is a general letter to the churches of Asia Minor.

-The epistle was written to warn against apostates within the church, who though having denied the faith, still retained their membership.
+The epistle warns against apostates within the church, who though having denied the faith still retained their membership.